Rahmanunjan/Artpay/README.md

 # INTRODUCTION
 ## ARTPAY is a project that intends to solve three crtical problems:
-* 1. Artists not getting paid for their art works
+* Artists not getting paid for their art works
-* 2. Artists not getting paid on time.
+* Artists not getting paid on time.
-* 3 A trusted system of payment between the Artists and art buyer.
+* 3A trusted system of payment between the Artists and art buyer.
-* 4. Ensuring Buyers recieve their artworks.
+* Ensuring Buyers recieve their artworks.

- 71% of UK Artists who took part in Exhibitions havent been paid in the last 3 years.
-This has lead to many artists earning below the minimum wage or changing professions.
+*** 71% of UK Artists who took part in Exhibitions havent been paid in the last 3 years. *** This has lead to many artists earning below the minimum wage or changing professions.
+Current Escrow paltforms are centralised and provide the risk of funds being misplaced, stolen or withheld.
+Sadly, many many Art houses have deliberately witheld Artists payments or inisted on paying them instalmentally.

 # PROJECT DIAGRAM